OUR COMMITMENTS

 Number of employees of the underrepresented gender among the top 10 earners.

-SOLO Group has always believed that its strength lies in its employees and their diversity.
+Solo Paris has always believed that its strength lies in its employees and their diversity.
 From the outset, the management has been aware of openness to both men and women as a source of collective success and individual well-being.

 Video previews